Dear President Trump:

 What long-term effects does EMF/RF exposure have on human health at today’s ultra-high levels?
 We don’t actually know.
 It could be minimal, it could be devastating.
 Acute exposure to EMF/RF radiation produces severe burns that resemble microwave radiation burns — it happens to cell tower workers all the time.
 But what about the effects of country-wide, long-term, low-dose exposure?

 We do know that a great many individuals complain of symptoms related to frequency exposure, symptoms that often go away once the EMF/RF source is eliminated.
-Nausea, problems sleeping and concentrating, and even hyperactivity are common reactions.
+Nausea, concerns sleeping and concentrating, and even hyperactivity are common reactions.
 The International Agency for Research on Cancer (IARC) has classified RF radiation as “possibly carcinogenic to humans.”
 A 2009 study at the University of Basel in Switzerland found that intermittent exposure to EMF radiation caused DNA fragmentation.

 Results like these worry many Americans.
 We need to recognize that EMF/RF radiation is a potential health risk and determine the unknown effects.
 No one foresaw that constant bombardment by EMF radiation would become such a ubiquitous part of American life.
 We don’t know exactly what the long-term effects are, but we would very much like to.
 Please support the research necessary to protect us from this potential threat.